tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 Is this the end, or is it just another iteration of a simulation?
 It's actually the end!
 Welcome to today's finish line.

 The content in this lesson is probably the most challenging material students have digested so far.
 Students were required to whip out every FinTech skill and asset they've learned.
-This lesson was involved, including portfolio optimization (calculation of returns, standard deviation, risk, etc.) and portfolio forecasting (Monte Carlo, probability distributions, confidence trajectories, and forecasting).
-Furthermore, this doesn't even include the Python and Pandas skills they had to leverage!
+The content was complex, and included portfolio optimization (calculation of returns, standard deviation, risk, etc.) and portfolio forecasting (Monte Carlo, probability distributions, confidence trajectories, and forecasting).
+This doesn't even include the Python and Pandas skills they had to leverage!

-Make sure students can recognize and acknowledge their accomplishments.
+Make sure students recognize and acknowledge their accomplishments.
 Communicate and highlight the following:

 * You've added another tool to your API-SDK tool belt: the Alpaca Trade API SDK, which is an excellent resource for historical stock data and financial functions.